gabeklein/webpack-react-app/README.md

 <br/>

 ## About
-This exports the standard webpack configuration for WirelessMatch React deployments.
+This exports the standard webpack configuration for React deployments.

 <br/>